-Poker Tells Part One - The Brain
+Poker Tells Part One – the Brain

 I know what you’re thinking: “You can’t see someone’s brain; how can you pick up poker tells from that?”
 And you’re right; you can’t see someone’s brain, but what you can do is understand the psychology of your opponents.
 Once you know why your opponent is acting in a certain way, it becomes much easier to exploit them.